The Upper Willapa Valley: Forest, River, Farm, 2010

 This artwork was acquired for the State Art Collection in partnership with Willapa Valley School District.

 - ABOUT THE ARTIST

 David Franklin's sculptures are influenced by Northwest Coastal Native American traditions.
 He apprenticed for Master Carver Duane Pasco for ten years.
-Born in Denver, Franklin moved to the Northwest in 1992.
-He is based in Indianola, Washington.
+Born in Denver, Colorado, Franklin moved to the Northwest in 1992.
+He lives and works in Indianola, on the Kitsap Peninsula in Western Washington.

 - Material Category

 Horizontal panels 2 ft 9 in x 5 ft 5 in each; vertical panel 5 ft 5 in x 2 ft 9 in

 - ID Number